appliedblockchain/launchpad.js/LOGGING.md

 > Use for audit purpose but depends on application

 ### Warning
-Informations that is worth to be looked in.
+Information that is worth looking into.

 > Example:
 > *Bad request when adding notes.*
 > Useful to check there was error but again depends on application.